schellenberg/computerscience20/_sources/Python/FreeSimpleGUI/reference.rst

 Creating More Complicated Layouts
 ----------------------------------

-Creating full GUI interfaces goes beyond the scope of this reference, but if you are interested in going beyond the simple ``popup`` functions, you should know that PySimpleGUI creates layouts as a list of lists.
+Creating full GUI interfaces goes beyond the scope of this reference, but if you are interested in going beyond the simple ``popup`` functions, you should know that FreeSimpleGUI creates layouts as a list of lists.
 Each list is one horizontal row of the window that will be created.

 In the example below, there are a few ideas that won't be explicitly taught in CS20.
 Specifically, returning multiple values from the ``window.read()`` function is not shown in the textbook.
 The ``values`` variable uses the `dictionary data type <https://docs.python.org/3/tutorial/datastructures.html#dictionaries>`_, which is not shown throughout the textbook.

 .. sourcecode:: python

-    import PySimpleGUI as sg
+    import FreeSimpleGUI as sg

     layout = [[sg.Text("Saskatchewan Flag")],
               [sg.Image("skflag.png")],